 Since joining WNC, Henryk has had the pleasure of presiding over the organization’s largest growth since its inception in 1972.Compared to the 22 classes that were taught in 1999, the 7000 students who are currently taught speak to the fantastic growth of the environmental education initiative at WNC, an initiative centered on re-introducing children and their families to the nature that surrounds them.A believer in the “No Child Left Inside” movement, Henryk has sought to grow WNC as an area leader in inquiry based, experiential outdoor learning through the Junior Naturalist and Adventure Camp summer programs; school, scout, and public programming;.
 Having increased and renovated some of the teaching facilities at the Center, Henryk’s next challenge is aimed at furthering recreation and education opportunities at WNC through the creation of the Floating Boardwalk Project, an expansion of the center’s trail system through multiple low impact floating boardwalks.The new system would double the size of WNC’s trails, as well as giving limited access to some of the most interesting environments within the preserve.

 Sarah Breznen has been with WNC since 2009 after graduating Cum Laude from SUNY Purchase with a degree in Environmental Studies and a minor degree in Fine Arts.
 Throughout her undergraduate study she was interested in the influence of sciences within the arts, and based her thesis on exploring the importance of fine arts in environmental awareness.
-Her own artwork can be seen here at the Nature Center in the wooden “forests” suspended from the ceiling.
+Some of her own artwork can be seen as you enter the Nature Center in the wooden “forests” suspended from the ceiling.
 Before joining WNC, Sarah was active in many research and volunteer programs, both local and abroad.
 She has studied the invasive Asian shore crab along Long Island Sound, has traveled to Croatia helping to reintroduce the endangered Eurasion Griffon vulture along the Adriatic Sea, and spent time on the northern coast of Scotland researching bottlenose dolphins.
-At WNC she spends most of her time teaching fieldtrips, outreach programs, afterschool enrichment classes, and scouting programs.
-She is also in charge of animal care, hiring and training the volunteers in feeding and handling the animals.
+At WNC she spends most of her time teaching fieldtrips, outreach programs, after school enrichment classes, and scouting programs, as well as hiring and training volunteers.

 Website created by Illana Labuschagne